Learn more about some of the therapy and assessment models that our providers offer:

 CIRCLE OF SECURITY: PARENTING

 Circle of Security Parenting, or COSP, is a group workshop for parents of young children.
-In the 10-week program, parents learn about their child's emotional needs and relect upon new ways of responding.
+In the 8-10 week program, parents learn about their child's emotional needs and relect upon new ways of responding.
 The goal is to foster a secure attachment with the child, which contributes to lifelong positive outcomes.
+Learn more about the program here.

 Facilitators: MaryBeth Swanson & Hannah Wurster